 All full-time students must submit health and immunization records and maintain comprehensive health insurance as a condition of enrollment.
 Students who do not have insurance, whose plans do not provide coverage in the Philadelphia area, or whose plans do not meet Penn's criteria for alternative insurance will automatically be enrolled in the Penn Student Insurance Plan (PSIP).
-For details, visit the Student Health Service's site at www.vpul.upenn.edu/shs.
+For details, visit the Student Health Service's site at shs.wellness.upenn.edu.